GLOBAL MARKETS-Shares, dollar hold steady ahead of key inflation data

 Later this week, the Fed, European Central Bank and the Bank of England (BoE) are all expected to raise rates by 50 basis points (bps), rather than the 75 bps hikes they delivered earlier in the year.

-The pound eased against the dollar, down 0.1% to $1.2263 and by a similar amount against the euro EURGBP=D3, which traded around 85.93 pence, after data showed a rise in UK unemployment and an increase in wage growth that will keep BoE policymakers on edge when they meet this week.
+The pound edged up against dollar, up 0.2% to $1.2296 and by a similar amount against the euro EURGBP=D3, which traded around 85.73 pence, after data showed a rise in UK unemployment and an increase in wage growth that will keep BoE policymakers on edge when they meet this week.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh